puzzlef/louvain-communities/README.md

-Effect of adjusting accumulator hashtable capacity of the Louvain algorithm for community detection.
+Effect of adjusting capacity of collision handled accumulator hashtable of the Louvain algorithm for community detection.

 [Louvain] is an algorithm for **detecting communities in graphs**. *Community* *detection* helps us understand the *natural divisions in a network* in an